 You cannot visit Liverpool Waterfront without gazing in awe at the fabulous mercantile architecture of the imposing Liver Building.
 The head office of the Royal Liver Friendly Society, the Liver Building is one of Liverpool’s most iconic structures.
 The two Liver Birds are 18ft high with a wing span of 12ft, making them the biggest Liver Bird relics in Liverpool.

-Tate holds the national collection of British art from 1500 to the present day, as well as important pieces of international modern and contemporary art.
+Tate holds a national collection of British art, ranging from 1500 to the present day, as well as important pieces of international modern and contemporary art.
 Liverpool Tate is one of four major Tate galleries which together hold more than 70,000 artworks.
-Located in Albert Dock, Liverpool Tate is a fascinating attraction and just minutes’ walk from ACC Liverpool.
+Located in The Royal Albert Dock, Liverpool Tate is a fascinating attraction and just minutes’ walk from ACC Liverpool.